Leveraging Outbound Transfers of Corporate Stock and Other Property

 Recording of a 90-minute premium CLE/CPE webinar with Q&A

-This CLE/CPE webinar will provide guidance to counsel on the use of outbound transfers and the recently issued IRS rules impacting those transfers.
+This CLE/CPE course will provide guidance to counsel on the use of outbound transfers and the recently issued IRS rules impacting those transfers.
 The panel will discuss gain recognition agreement requirements and the reporting rules and offer best practices for leveraging outbound transfers.

 - Transactions that fall under IRC §367

 - IRS final rules (Nov.
 2014)